-Today, graduates are leaving campus with more debt than ever before.
-In fact, the average college graduate is holding a diploma in one hand, and about $17,000 in debt in the other.
-In America, educational debt is the second largest class of consumer debt.
-Unfortunately, our nation’s educational system, politicians, and students haven’t figured out a solution.
+Today, graduates are leaving campus holding a diploma in one hand, and an average of $17,000 in debt in the other.
+In America, student debt is the second largest class of consumer debt.
+Unfortunately, our nation’s education system, politicians, and students haven’t figured out a solution.

 In short, when you refinance your student loans, your new lender will pay off your old loans and issue you a new one.
 Your new loan typically has a lower interest rate, saving you money, or a lower monthly payment, making repayment more manageable.